 (b) whose performance is in the opinion of his or her employing authority substandard for the purposes of this section.

+(5A) The Governor may, on the recommendation of the Commissioner, terminate the employment in the Public Sector of a chief executive officer whose performance is, in the opinion of the Commissioner, substandard for the purposes of this section.

+(5B) The Commissioner must consult the responsible authority of the agency of the chief executive officer before making a recommendation under subsection (5A).

 (5) If an employee does not admit to his or her employing authority that his or her performance is substandard for the purposes of this section, that employing authority shall, before forming the opinion that the performance of the employee is substandard for those purposes, cause an investigation to be held into whether or not the performance of the employee is substandard.

-(6) If an employee to whose performance this section is applied is a chief executive officer —

-(a) the reference in subsection (4) to the Minister of the Crown responsible for the relevant public sector body shall be taken to be a reference to the Minister; and

-(b) an investigation held under subsection (5) into whether or not the performance of the chief executive officer is substandard shall take the form of an assessment referred to in section 48(1)(d), and for that purpose section 48(1)(d) and (2) applies to and in relation to the chief executive officer as if references to non-recommendation of reappointment or to removal from office were references to termination of the employment in the Public Sector of the chief executive officer under subsection (4).
+[(6) deleted]

+[Section 79 amended by No. 39 of 2010 s.
+55 and 68.]

 Division 3 — Disciplinary matters

 80. Breaches of discipline